Android Ransomware, SLocker’s Source Code Revealed Online

 The researcher has said that he has attained the source code by reversing a ransomware sample for which he has used the pseudonym fs0c1ety.
 He has released the code on GitHub, mentioning that it’s not the original code and is for research only.

-SLocker was the first Android ransomware that was spotted in 2015.
+SLocker was the first Android ransomware spotted in 2015.
 Trend Micro analyzed the SLocker family earlier this month.
-They have said, “SLocker family is one of the oldest mobile lock screen and file-encrypting ransomware and used to impersonate law enforcement agencies convince victims to pay their ransom.”
+They said, “SLocker family is one of the oldest mobile lock screens and file-encrypting ransomware and used to impersonate law enforcement agencies to convince victims to pay their ransom.”

 However, they have also pointed out the identification of new ransomware in June.